jonnynguyen566/cs3110-team-project/INSTALL.md

 compiler toolchain, pull every OCaml dependency (including Bogue), and explain how to build/run the executables.
 If you use macOS and don't have Homebrew installed, please install it now via the instructions on https://brew.sh/.

+IF RUNNING ON WINDOWS: Please use the CS 3110 virtual machine to run the program!
+IF RUNNING ON MAC: The following instructions are sufficient!

 ## 1. Prerequisites

 1. **OPAM 2.1+** – the OCaml package manager (macOS via `brew install opam`, Linux via distribution packages).
 2. **Dune 3.20+** – installed automatically by OPAM, but listed explicitly.
 3. **SDL2 native libraries** – needed for Bogue.
-Install once per machine:
+Install once per machine if not already:
    - macOS: `brew install sdl2 sdl2_image sdl2_ttf sdl2_mixer`
    - Ubuntu/Debian: `sudo apt-get install libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev libsdl2-mixer-dev`